gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

       > This will not work in all cases because a byte may have negative values which cannot be assigned to a char.
 For example, `char ch = -1;` does not compile.
 Therefore, the following does not compile either:
       >
+      > ```java
       > char ch = 'x';
-      >
       > switch (ch) {
-      >
-      > ​	case -1 : System.out.println("-1"); break; // This will not compile: "**possible loss of precision**"
+      > 	case -1 : System.out.println("-1"); break; // This will not compile: possible loss of precision
-      >
-      > ​	default:  System.out.println("default");
+      > 	default:  System.out.println("default");
-      >
       > }
+      > ```

     - [ ] switch expression of type boolean and case label value of type boolean.

     You should remember the following rules for a switch statement:

     1. Only `String`, `byte`, `char`, `short`, `int`, and `enum` values can be used as types of a switch variable.
 (String is allowed since Java 7.)
 Wrapper classes `Byte`, `Character`, `Short`, and `Integer` are allowed as well.

     2. The case constants must be assignable to the switch variable.
 For example, if your switch variable is of class String, your case labels must use Strings as well.

     3. The switch variable must be big enough to hold all the case constants.
-For example, if the switch variable is of type char, then none of the case constants can be greater than 65535 because a char's range is from 0 to 65535.
-Similarly, the following will not compile because 300 cannot be assigned to 'by', which can only hold values from -128 to 127. byte by = 10;
+For example, if the switch variable is of type `char`, then none of the case constants can be greater than 65535 because a char's range is from 0 to 65535.
+Similarly, the following will not compile because 300 cannot be assigned to 'by', which can only hold values from -128 to 127.

+      ```java
+      byte by = 10;
       switch(by){
        case 200 :  //some code;
        case 300 :  //some code;
       }
+      ```

     4. All case labels should be **COMPILE TIME CONSTANTS**.

     5. No two of the case constant expressions associated with a switch statement may have the same value.

     6. At most one default label may be associated with the same switch statement.

 20. Consider the following code: